A Guide To PFAS Treatment In Drinking Water

 Large-scale treatment systems should consider all the above plus the following essential criteria:

-• Treatment Technology Selection: Assess the effectiveness, reliability, and cost-effectiveness of varying PFAS removal technologies like activated carbon, ion exchange, and high-pressure membranes.
-Consider the integration of multiple treatment processes for enhanced PFAS removal.
+• Treatment technology selection: Assess the effectiveness, reliability, and cost-effectiveness of varying PFAS removal technologies like activated carbon, ion exchange, and high-pressure membranes.
+Consider integrating multiple treatment processes for enhanced PFAS removal.
 Conduct bench- and pilot-scale testing to validate the performance of selected technologies under site-specific conditions.

 Case Studies Showcasing Effective PFAS Treatment System Designs